Flavio8699/Project/SCENARIOS.md

 # Scenario 1

 ## Goal
-Deploy a mistake in the frontend to the production and roll-back to the latest correct version.
+Release a mistake in the frontend to the production and roll-back to the latest correct version.

 ## Pre-conditions
 1. The CI Server is up and running.